 - Spreadsheets, calendars, or tickler organizers can all work.
 Create a format that works for you and your facility.

-- Set reminders far enough in advance to allow for processing time, approval time, or scheduling.
+- Set reminders far enough in advance to allow for processing, approval, and scheduling.

-- Build in accountability so that more than one person is aware of a deadline.
+- Build in time for accountability so that more than one person is aware of a deadline.

-7 Required Elements of a Corporate Compliance Plan
+7 Required Elements of a Corporate Compliance Plan- Action Steps

 - Developing and Implementing Compliance Standards